JeongHeeju/SensitiveImage/README.md

 # Privacy Sensitivity Annotation Dataset for Social Media Images

-This repository contains annotation labels and pre-computed image embeddings for the accompanying submitted AAAI AIES'26 paper.
+This repository contains annotation labels and pre-computed image embeddings for the accompanying submitted AAAI-27 paper.

-The dataset provides annotations for 4,999 Korean social media images along three independent ordinal privacy sensitivity dimensions: identifiability, location sensitivity, and activity sensitivity.
+The dataset provides annotations for 4,999 Korean social media images along three distinct ordinal privacy sensitivity dimensions: identifiability, location sensitivity, and activity sensitivity.
 It also includes privacy-relevant information types, blur presence, sharing allowance judgments, and image category labels.

 Due to the sensitive nature of the image content, we do not release the original images.
-Instead, we release annotation labels and pre-computed CLIP ViT-B/16 image embeddings.
+Instead, we release annotation labels and pre-computed image embeddings (CLIP ViT-B/16, DINOv2 ViT-L/14, and Places365 ResNet-50).
 For reviewer reference only, this repository also includes 10 anonymized sample images with corresponding annotations.

 This repository has been prepared for double-anonymous review.
 Author names, affiliations, contact information, personal repository links, and institution-specific paths are omitted.